bdpedigo/talks/_sources/slides/edit-retrospective-pitches/edit-retrospective-pitches.md

   - E.g. make proximal edits more likely?
 - Running skeletonizaiton/featurization code on $O(100,000)$ neurons $\times$ $O(1,000)$
   - May be possible to run some code on the "final" skeleton, map those features (e.g. axon/dendrite labels) onto the rest
-- Open-ended in terms of the deliverable...
+- Open-ended in terms of the deliverable/impact...
   - What models would we be interested in training with this kind of augmented data?

 ---